JosVermoesen/blockchain-poll/ng-blockchain-poll/README.md

 }
 ```

-After compiling in remix do not forget to copy the ABI and paste it into the contractABI.json file of the Angular client project.

 ## Angular Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.